apache/spark/docs/ml-features.md

 ## Interaction

-`Interaction` is a `Transformer` which takes a vector/double columns, and generate a single vector column that contains multiplication results of all combination of each vector/double values.
+`Interaction` is a `Transformer` which takes vector or double-valued columns, and generates a single vector column that contains the product of all combinations of one value from each input column.

 For example, if you have 2 vector type columns each of which has 3 dimensions as input columns, then then you'll get a 9-dimensional vector as the output column.